 Add up all of the numbers on the right side (1, 2b, 3b, 4b, 5b, 6b, 7, and 8) and that is your total income.
 Note that your total income is not the same as your adjusted gross income, which you will compute in a few more lines.

 Now that you have your total income it is time to adjust that income with Schedule 1.
 The Part 1 of the form adds to your income.
 The Part 2 of the form deducts from your income.

 Adding To Your Total Income

 The most commonly used lines of Form 1 are:

 - Line 1 is if you got a tax refund from a local government that hasn’t already been accounted for on your taxes. – Basically, the IRS let you deduct whatever you paid in those local taxes.
-But, if you got a refund then you didn’t really pay those taxes and you have to add them back in.
+But if you got a refund then you didn’t really pay those taxes and you must add them back in.
 Look for a Form 1099-GOV for what goes here.

 - Line 3 is if you own your own business and compute the taxes for it on Schedule C. The number you compute on that form goes here on line 3. – One of the big deductions within Schedule C can be the home office deduction.
 Make sure you buy the more expensive TurboTax Home and Business or equivalent to calculate your home office deduction.

 - Line 7 is if you received unemployment benefits during the year.
 Some of that might be taxable.